Buildstarted/buildstarted.com/_posts/2013-12-16-javascript-view-engine-for-aspnet.md

 After I got the core library working I started thinking about ways to enhance it.
 It needed support for the plethora of templating engines already out there available for javascript.
 Rather than write a separate .Net class for each engine I just had the view engine itself search for specific types of javascript files in the project that it could then load.
 This has the advantage of being easily upgraded with new engines by just adding new .js files to the project or updating existing .js files.

 The view engine itself is fairly basic and isn't much different from any other view engine.
 The main difference is how the views are rendered.
-We build up our Javascript file run it through js.net and return the results.
+We build up our Javascript file run it through ClearScript and return the results.
 It's fairly simple and was a quickly put together project.

 To get started one just needs to add the view engine to the list of available view engines to an MVC project.